astahlman/ob-async/README.md

     (add-to-list 'load-path "$PATH_TO_OB_ASYNC_ROOT_DIR")

-Require the package and install `ob-async-org-babel-execute-src-block` as a ctrl-c ctrl-c hook.
-Now `ob-async` will handle any source block which includes `:async` in its header-args.
+Require the package and `ob-async` will handle any source block which includes `:async` in its header-args.

     (require 'ob-async)
-    (add-to-list 'org-ctrl-c-ctrl-c-hook 'ob-async-org-babel-execute-src-block)

 ## Development